Inflammatory Bowel Disease

 Seres Therapeutics’ development candidate, SER-287, is an investigational oral microbiome therapeutic for the treatment of Inflammatory Bowel Disease (IBD).

-The development of SER-287 for UC is supported by a growing body of evidence suggesting that UC is marked by an imbalance of bacteria (dysbiosis) in the gut, and that treating that dysbiosis may lead to a meaningful clinical impact.
-Current medical therapies remain imperfect for the treatment of UC with a focus on suppressing the immune system.
+Current medical therapies remain suboptimal for the treatment of UC with many patients not responding to current therapy.
 SER-287 represents a novel and unique method to treat UC, which, rather than suppressing the immune system, may reduce the triggers of immune activation.

-The clinical development of SER-287 to treat UC is supported by preclinical studies in multiple animal models of colitis that provide evidence that SER-287 administration results in reduced pathology.
-Recently published clinical reports furthermore suggest that modulation of the microbiome through repetitive fecal microbiota transplants may lead to meaningful clinical response in certain UC patients 1,2.
+In addition, published clinical reports furthermore demonstrate that modulation of the microbiome through repetitive fecal microbiota transplants lead to clinical response in certain UC patients.
+1,2